 As one of the largest electric utilities in the United States and a large user of fossil fuels, we strive to reduce the environmental impact of our operations while providing reliable, reasonably priced electricity for our customers.
 We believe climate change is a global issue that requires a global solution and cannot be effectively addressed through the piecemeal adoption of performance standards for specific industries.

-Recently, the U.S. Environmental Protection Agency (U.S. EPA) announced proposed regulations designed to reduce greenhouse gas emissions from existing coal-fueled power plants.
+In 2014, the U.S. Environmental Protection Agency (U.S. EPA) announced proposed regulations designed to reduce greenhouse gas emissions from existing coal-fueled power plants.
 The U.S. Supreme Court placed a hold on the plan’s implementation in early 2016 to allow for a thorough legal review of the new rule.

-Between 2005 and 2013, AEP reduced its carbon dioxide emissions by 21 percent.
+Between 1998 and 2013, AEP reduced its carbon dioxide emissions by 33 percent (see graph below).
 We expect emissions to continue declining in the coming years as we use less coal and increase our use of natural gas to generate electricity.
 The remainder of our generating capacity will consist of nuclear, hydro and renewables, and we will use energy efficiency and demand response programs to help our customers manage their energy use.

 We’ve also proactively supported a number of climate change public policy initiatives and have made significant investments in clean-coal technologies, including advancing the world’s first integrated carbon dioxide capture and storage project and building and operating the only ultra-supercritical coal unit in the U.S. We continue to investigate technologies that can supply affordable and reliable electricity while reducing the environmental impact of the power generation process.
 We also are expanding our transmission infrastructure to allow greater integration of renewable and other intermittent, non-emitting resources on the grid.